PacktPublishing/Haskell-High-Performance-Programming/README.md

 This is the code repository for [Haskell High Performance Programming](https://www.packtpub.com/application-development/haskell-high-performance-programming?utm_source=github&utm_medium=repository&utm_campaign=9781786464217) By Packt.
 It contains all the supporting project files necessary to work through the book from start to finish.

 ##Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with number followed by the application name.
-For example, Chapter 02.
+For example, Chapter02.

 You will see code something similler to the following: